OECD Home › Newsroom › Publications & Documents

 Publications & Documents

-Composite leading indicators (CLIs) for June 2011, designed to anticipate turning points in economic activity relative to trend, continue pointing to a slowdown in activity in most OECD countries and major non-member economies.
+Composite leading indicators (CLIs) for August 2011, designed to anticipate turning points in economic activity relative to trend, continue to point to a slowdown in economic activity in most OECD countries and major non-member economies.

 Joint communiqué by Federal Chancellor Angela Merkel, OECD , WTO , ILO , IMF and World Bank Group.

 OECD/AJEF workshop for journalists to discuss banking sector reform ahead of the G20 Finance Ministers Meeting, 14-15 October: « How can we regulate the banking system and strengthen it? »